Visiting the Palace of Versailles: A Complete Guide from Paris

 The party ended abruptly in 1789 with the French Revolution.
 The royal family was hauled back to Paris, and the palace was looted.
 Furniture was smashed, artwork was stolen, and the symbols of monarchy were gleefully destroyed.
 It was the world's most expensive and historically significant garage sale.

-After the revolution, the palace sat neglected until King Louis-Philippe I had a bright idea in the 1830s.
+After the revolution, the palace sat neglected until King Louis-Philippe we had a bright idea in the 1830s.
 Instead of letting it crumble, he turned it into a museum dedicated to "all the glories of France."
 It was a political move to unite the country, and it worked.
 The palace reopened in 1837 and has been amazing and exhausting visitors ever since.

 Today, it's a UNESCO World Heritage Site that pulls in over 7.5 million visitors a year.
 It's still an official residence of the French Republic, used for state functions.
 So technically, you're touring someone's very, very large weekend home.